Sandra Muhoza: Appeal

 Muhoza's appeal hearing was scheduled to start on 4 March 2025 but was adjourned twice, to 11 March and then 19 March, due to it being reported that there were no available vehicles to transport Muhoza from prison to the courthouse.
 On 13 June 2025, the Mukaza Court of Appeal ruled that it did not have jurisdiction to rule on Muhoza's case, due to the alleged crime occurring within Ngozi and not Bujumbura, rendering her initial conviction and arrest warrant null and void.
 Muhoza was informed of the decision on the same day, but remained detained at Mpimba Central Prison under what her lawyer described as an "illegal warrant".

-As of 31 July 2025, Muhoza remains in detention despite her successful appeal.
+Muhoza remained in detention despite her successful appeal until her retrial began in October 2025.
 An appeal hearing scheduled for 13 November 2025 was postponed shortly before it was supposed to start; Muhoza's lawyers criticised this as a further attempt by authorities to keep Muhoza in prison, and stated that her health had declined to the point that she required crutches to walk.

+On 14 January 2026, Muhoza was informed that she had been given a four-year prison sentence following a re-trial, in addition to a fine of 200, 000 BIF.

+On 4 March 2026, Muhoza was provisionally released on the condition that she remained in Ngozi Province, report regularly to authorities, and not "obstruct the investigation" or "cause scandal by her conduct".

+On 13 April, the Ngozi Court of Appeal sentenced Muhoza to six months' imprisonment for "racial aversion".
+Due to time already served, this marked the end of criminal proceedings against her.